 At the minimum, the parametric study should compare the force effects (moments and shears) of standard AASHTO bridge design trucks (HS-20, HS-15, H-20, H-15 and HL-93) over a full range of span lengths (20’ to 250’) for both simply supported and continuous structures to the six trucks evaluated in the USDOT TS&W study.

-Task 4.
-Present the research findings to the AASHTO Subcommittee on Bridges and Structures, Technical Committees: T-5 Loads and Load Distribution and T-18 Bridge Management, Evaluation, and Rehabilitation.
+The AASHTO Committee on Bridges and Structures, Technical Committees: T-5 Loads and Load Distribution and T-18 Bridge Management, Evaluation, and Rehabilitation are reviewing the final project deliverables.
+(NCHRP Staff: W. Dekelbab)